PowerPointLabs/PowerPointLabs-Website/_docs/highlight-lab.md

 > **Note:** just as with Highlight Points, multiple text boxes will be highlighted in the order in which they appear in the selection pane.

-> To override this ordering, just `Ctrl+click` the text boxes in the order they should be highlighted in, then click `Highlight Background`.
+> To override this ordering, just `ctrl-click` the text boxes in the order they should be highlighted in, then click `Highlight Background`.

 ## <a class="anchor-bookmark" id="highlight-text"></a> Highlight Text
 **Highlight Text** can be used if you'd like to emphasize a smaller section of text anywhere on the slide.